InderParmar/Tailor4Job/CONTRIBUTING.md

      ```bash
      ./lint.sh
      ```
-   - This will check all Python files for code quality issues, such as unused variables, formatting errors, and syntax problems.
+   - This will check all Python files for code quality issues.
-   - Fix any warnings or errors identified by Ruff to maintain code quality.

 2. **Ignoring Specific Lines or Files**:
    - If you need to ignore specific lines, add `# noqa` at the end of the line to bypass linting errors.
-   - For example:
-     ```python
-     unused_variable = "example"  # noqa: F841
-     ```

-3. **Documentation**:
-   - Instructions for using Ruff, both for formatting and linting, are included here to help contributors maintain consistent code quality.

 ## Editor/IDE Integration